kiwix/borg-backup/README.md

 Yes, if you specify `DATABASES` env, it's added on top of the mounted volume.

+⚠️ There is an important constraint when backing up both databases and files: your `/storage` mounted volume **must be a single volume**.
+You can not mount any other folder under `/storage` and expect its files to be included.
+Those will silently be ignored.

+If you would like to mount several volumes inside `/storage` and also backup databases, there is **a trick**: you can do it by setting the `CROSS_FS_GLOB` envrionment variable.
+Note that there are two catches:

+- hidden files/folders in `/storage` (root) will not be included
+- it relies on [undocumented/unexpected](https://projects.torsion.org/borgmatic-collective/borgmatic/issues/520 ) behavior

 ### Can I backup several databases at the same time?

 Yes, beside the `all` trick mentionned above, if you need to backup a list of databases or databases on different hosts or of different kinds, just concatenate the DSNs into the `DATABASES` env, separating them with `|||`.